 can't juice large amounts of cabbage, but if I spread it out, I do

-Here are a few simple lessons to get you up and juicing quickly:
+Here are a few simple lessons to get you up and help you enjoy the benefits of juicing quickly:

 Lesson 1: Use pesticide free veggies.